jllpons/genocrab/README.md

 ## About

 GenoCrab brings blazingly fast computing performance to your genomics problems.
-Born out of an MSc Bioinformatics assignment where no one specifically asked for a CLI tool.
+Born out of an MSc Bioinformatics assignment where no one asked for a CLI tool.

 ## Features